twosigma/beakerx/README.md

 We currently provide support for Python, R, Julia, Groovy, Ruby, JavaScript, HTML, Markdown, and Latex.

-Beaker is built with a plugin-based architecture, so additional languages are easily added.
+Beaker has a plugin-based architecture, so additional languages are easily added.

 ##Iterative exploration